mosaic-design-system/docs/src/guidelines/style-guide.md

       - Percentages always use digits, and are followed immediately by the percentage symbol with no space (i.e. 3%).\r\n"
   - title: Formatting
+    body: "## Bold text\r

+      \r

+      **Bolded text** is allowed within products as long as you are emphasising a small amount of the text.
+Bolding should be reserved for small pieces of **key information**.
+This can include things like dates or names. \r

+      \r

+      Ensure you do not overuse bolded text, as it can be jarring for the user if there are multiple bolded words across a single paragraph. \r

+      \r

+      Outside of a product, such as in supporting documentation and customer communications, bolding should be used for the names of products and their features.
+This is to indicate to the reader that you are referring to something **specific** within the product, and not something generic.
+For example, in **Cloud HR**, an **Absence** (as in a booked period of time off work within the **Cloud HR** system) should be bolded to differentiate it from an absence in general. \r

+      \r

+      Headings and subheadings should always be bolded, and bolding can be used in bullet points to promote a visual hierarchy in your copy.\r

+      \r

+      ## Italics\r

+      \r

+      *Italicised text* should be used sparingly.
+Research suggests that large blocks of italics are very difficult to read for dyslexic users.
+In addition, italicising large blocks of text defeats the point of italics, which is to draw attention to something that is different from its surrounding parts.\r

+      \r

+      Small pieces of copy (10 words or less) can be italicised to differentiate them from other blocks of text on the page.
+This might be appropriate for small notes highlighting something on a page, like a note matched with some text by an asterisk (*) that is qualified further down the page.\r

+      \r

+      Italics should also be used to refer to entities not related to Advanced, such as government bodies (*HMRC*) or the name of a book or journal (*The Sunday Times*).
+Quotes should also be written in italics.\r

+      \r

+      ## Underline\r

+      \r

+      Do not _underline_ text for emphasis.
+It may confuse users who are expecting a hyperlink.
+Headers shouldn’t be underlined either, they should use a larger font and be bolded.\r

+      \r

+      ## Colour\r

+      \r

+      [The original style guide ok’d colouring text, but I don’t think this is accessible?
+Have included the text here just in case it is, but I’m not sure.]\r

+      \r

+      Colour is a good way to emphasise things.
+However, don't use too much colour, as a proportion of your readers may be colour blind and may not see the highlighted bits.
+Also, if a user changes their Windows colour scheme, the colours used may not be displayed as intended.
+Colours should be taken from the Mosaic colour palette.\r\n"
   - title: Punctuation
   - title: Quality
   - title: Structure